Meet William James Sidis, Smartest Man to Ever Live

 Billy, who toted a volume of Shakespeare with him when he entered first grade, graduated from primary school in seven months.
 Between the ages of 6 and 8, he wrote at least four books.
 And at 8, he passed both the Harvard Medical School anatomy exam and the entrance exam to get into the Massachusetts Institute of Technology.
 His IQ was thought to be 50 to 100 points higher than Albert Einstein's.

 As it turns out, for all his intelligence and all his early accomplishments, the smartest guy ever had an oft-troubled and too-short life.
-It's a life that might serve today as a cautionary tale for those who are supremely academically talented, and those who come in and out of their very special sphere.
+It's a life that might serve today as a cautionary tale for those who are supremely academically talented.

 Advertisement